Key Points on Sliding Door Pet Doors | What You Need to Know

-Don't just assume that 'it's standard' as they do vary.
-Using a ruler, measure inside the track, very top to very bottom (see the illustration in the patio panel FAQ section).
+Unfortunately, there is no 'standard' size patio door.
+Using a ruler, measure inside the track, very top to the very bottom.
 Always compare your track height to the adjustment ranges shown for the various pet doors.
-Patio Pacific offers custom heights for odd-sized sliders and windows.
+Endura Flap® offers custom heights for odd-sized sliders and windows.
 Most others don't.

 2. Determine how wide the flap needs to be